TV Tropes Needs Your Help

 - Both excessively Good and Evil karma will also cause random encounters from either the Regulators or Talon Company.
 Or both, if you've crossed the line more than once.

-- In Fallout: New Vegas there is ED-E the eyebot, who is also a loyal Companion Cube to a degree, as he doesn't talk unless prompted to (at first) and then only in a series of unintelligible beeps.
-In the base game he's a pretty useful companion that the player is encouraged to bond with, but then he got a DLC focused around him.
-In Lonesome Road, ED-E is your only companion in The Divide, which is a post Apocalyptic Hell-scape.
-ED-Es beeps become more diverse during this time and he reveals more of his backstory through Audio-Logs, and your dialogue options with him become much more conversational and diverse.
-You can either choose to respond to him with love and acceptance or blatantly tell him that he is a machine and that you don't care about his problems.
+- In Fallout: New Vegas there is ED-E the eyebot, who is also a loyal Companion Cube to a degree, as it doesn't talk unless prompted to (at first) and then only in a series of unintelligible beeps.
+In the base game it's a pretty useful companion that the player is encouraged to bond with, but then it got a DLC focused around its counterpart.
+In Lonesome Road, a different ED-E is your only companion in The Divide, which is a post Apocalyptic Hell-scape.
+This ED-E's beeps are more diverse and it reveals more of its backstory through Audio-Logs, and your dialogue options with it become much more conversational and diverse.
+You can either choose to respond to it with love and acceptance or blatantly tell it that it is a machine and that you don't care about its problems.

 - In the first story quest, you can either protect Goodsprings from the Powder Gangers or help them wipe it off the map.
 Even evil players tend to lean towards the former.